rjdoubleu/Resume/README.md

 		1. Project Drone - Design and 3D Print a drone chassis for a drone built from scratch
 		1. Drone Workshops - Parrot Mambo drones in Workbench, Swift and Python
 +   PantherHack Hackathon - Coach of 3rd Place Winning Team (Race Car Banked Turn Max Speed Calculator)
-+   PantherHack HealthHack 2020 Chief Organizer - Awarded $10,000 budget from State Farm for multidisciplinary hackathon.
++   PantherHack HealthHack 2020 Chief Organizer - Awarded $10,000 budget from State Farm for multidisciplinary hackathon

 ## Georgia State University – B.S.
 Computer Science  (Jan.
 2016 – May 2020)
 Concentration in hardware systems with a goal of learning how to best develop machine learning models  for robotics.